ST. JOHN SCHOLA

 The Purpose of the Schola

-The St. John Schola for Gregorian chant is a traditional small men's choir, whose purpose is to foster the traditional Roman chant, known as Gregorian chant, not as mere secular performance, but in the actual religious setting for which it was composed, the Traditional Latin Mass and Divine Office of the classical Roman Rite.
+The St. John Schola for Gregorian chant is a small men's choir, founded in 1995 and open to interested amateurs without audition, whose purpose is to foster the traditional Roman chant, known as Gregorian chant, not as mere secular performance, but in the actual religious setting for which it was composed, the Traditional Latin Mass and Divine Office of the classical Roman Rite.
 The chant (plainsong) used for the Hours of the Divine Office and at a Missa Cantata or High Mass is the ancient music of the Roman liturgy and is named after Pope St. Gregory I (590-604), who codified the existing chant melodies.

-Therefore, the St. John's schola, which is composed of laymen who have had no extensive previous musical training, but who have practiced each Sunday to develop the use of the chant, can serve as a practical example and model of what can be achieved in the average church or chapel setting.
+Therefore, the St. John's Schola Cantorum, which is composed of three to seven laymen who have had no extensive previous musical training, but who have practiced each Sunday to develop the use of the chant, can serve as a practical example and model of what can be achieved in the average church or chapel setting.
 This schola is similar to those that have sung the chant for two millennia: peasants and nobles, farmers and clerks, the urban and the rural.

-The St. John Schola's Series of CD Recordings
+The St. John Schola's Series of MP3 Audio Recordings

 A Traditional Chapel Sings Gregorian Chant